Are Wireframes same as Mockups or Prototypes?

 You have four options to create a wire frame.
 They are:

 - Sketching – This is literally done using pencil/pen and paper.

-- Using a graphic design program – You can design a wireframe using a popular graphics program like Photoshop and GIMP.
+- Using a graphic design program – You can design a wireframe diagram using a popular graphics program like Photoshop and GIMP.